WellWired Journal

 That moment of pause is worth more than any detection tool.

 Want to know more about AI-powered scams?
 Read our guide on how to spot a fake voice call.
-And for a broader look at staying safe, see our AI safety guide.
+For a broader look at staying safe, see our AI safety guide.
+And if this kind of content worries you, our page on common fears about AI addresses many of the concerns people have.

 Want to keep learning?